Updated May 31, 2023

 Example #4 – MySQL ORDER BY DESC using the LIMIT option

-We will apply the LIMIT clause, which is optional to provide a restriction for the result rows to be fetched.
-We will sue along with the ORDER BY DESC clause the LIMIT option at the end to see the results.
-Let us take the previous example and modifying it a bit as below:
+We can choose to apply the LIMIT clause, which allows us to restrict the number of rows fetched in the result set.
+We will use along with the ORDER BY DESC clause the LIMIT option at the end to see the results.
+Let us take the previous example and modify it a bit as below:

 SELECT * FROM Customer WHERE Credit_Limit>=1500 ORDER BY Credit_Limit DESC;